-Happy New Year!
 Does the start of the New Year have you thinking about training for a new career?
 If so, that is great news.
-It is never a bad time to invest in yourself and why not make a resolution to better yourself in 2019.
+It is never a bad time to invest in yourself and why not make a resolution to better yourself.
 If you have been thinking about going back to school, you’re also not alone.
 Many people are choosing to go back to school to further their education in fields such as healthcare.
-In today’s blog, we’re talking about 5 Reasons to Pursue Medical Assistant Training in Michigan in 2019.
-A career as a Medical Assistant can be a great option for those looking to break into the healthcare field.
+In today’s blog, we’re talking about 5 Reasons to Pursue Medical Assistant Training in Michigan.
+A career as a medical assistant can be a great option for those looking to break into the healthcare field.
 Take a look below!
-Training for a new career as a Medical Assistant could be the thing you are looking for in 2019.

-One of the best reasons to train to become a Medical Assistant in 2019 is the projected job growth.
+One of the best reasons to train to become a medical assistant in 2020 is the projected job growth.
 Medical Assistant jobs are projected to grow faster than average.
-Specifically, according to the US Department of Labor, Bureau of Labor Statistics, employment of medical assistants is projected to grow 29% from 2016 to 2026, which is much faster than average for all occupations.a Projected job growth for Medical Assistants is also strong here in Michigan.
-In fact, the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, cites that employment of medical assistants is projected to grow 28.1% from 2016 to 2026.b That means that a career as a Medical Assistant could be a good choice for you if you are looking for a field with projected job growth.
+Specifically, according to the US Department of Labor, Bureau of Labor Statistics, employment of medical assistants is projected to grow 23% from 2018 to 2028, which is much faster than average for all occupations.¹ Projected job growth for medical assistants is also strong here in Michigan.
+In fact, the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, cites that employment of medical assistants is projected to grow 28.1% from 2016 to 2026.² That means that a career as a medical assistant could be a good choice for you if you are looking for a field with projected job growth.

-One of the great things about medical assistant jobs is the fact that Medical Assistants are found working in a variety of settings.
-You will find most Medical Assistants working in Doctors’ Offices.
-Many of these practices are reliant on great Medical Assistants to keep their offices moving on a daily basis.
+One of the great things about medical assistant jobs is the fact that medical assistants are found working in a variety of settings.
+You will find most medical assistants working in doctors’ offices.
+Many of these practices are reliant on great medical assistants to keep their offices moving on a daily basis.
 Medical Assistants are also often found working in clinics and urgent care facilities.
-In both cases, the Medical Assistant could be the person that greets you when you arrive and checks you in.
-The Medical Assistant will also likely be the person who calls you back, takes your vital signs and prepares you to see the Doctor.
-After seeing the Doctor, the Medical Assistant may see you again and provide any follow-up, as instructed by the Doctor.
-The good news is, if you are thinking about a career as a Medical Assistant, you will have some options when it comes to where you may work.
+In both cases, the medical assistant could be the person that greets you when you arrive and checks you in.
+They will also likely be the person who calls you back, takes your vital signs and prepares you to see the doctor.
+After seeing the doctor, the medical assistant may see you again and provide any follow-up, as instructed by the doctor.
+The good news is, if you are thinking about a career as a medical assistant, you will have some options when it comes to where you may work.

-Hands-On Medical Assistant Training Could Make Your More Marketable
+5. Hands-On Medical Assistant Training Could Make You More Marketable

 Medical Assistant training in Michigan | Dorsey Schools

 Dorsey Schools offers Medical Assistant training in Michigan.
-For those looking to pursue a career in healthcare in 2019, Dorsey Schools can help you get on your way.
+For those looking to pursue a career in healthcare in 2020, Dorsey Schools can help you get on your way.
 During the Dorsey Schools Medical Assistant training in Michigan, students have the opportunity to learn a unique combination of skills needed for employment as a Medical Assistant.
-Graduates who complete the Dorsey Schools Medical Assistant training in Michigan may go on to further advancement in the medical field, by way of becoming a certified Medical Assistant.
+Graduates who complete the Dorsey Schools Medical Assistant program may go on to further advancement in the medical field, by way of becoming a certified Medical Assistant.

-Are you ready to train for your new career as a Medical Assistant in 2019?
+Are you ready to train for your new career as a Medical Assistant in 2020?
 If so, contact Dorsey Schools today to get started!
-You can give us a call at 888-422-1188 or you can request info online.

-a.
-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Medical Assistants, on the Internet at http://www.bls.gov/ooh/healthcare/medical-assistants.htm (visited November 1, 2017).
+1. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Medical Assistants, on the Internet at https://www.bls.gov/ooh/healthcare/medical-assistants.htm (visited February 05, 2020).